 The APDT recently updated our position statement on Least Invasive, Minimally Aversive (LIMA) practices.
 We have received questions from members seeking further clarification, so we have created this FAQ.
 It will be updated over time as needed.
 Our position statement is available here and our LIMA education starter page is here.

 Yes.
 Any equipment, including flat collars, body harnesses, and leashes can potentially be aversive for some dogs.
 What a learner finds aversive is subjective.
 Dogs can be taught not to pull against flat collars, body harnesses and martingale collars to prevent discomfort so they may be used as management tools for safety.
-Shock, prong, and choke collars do not “work” without being aversive, or if not necessary can be avoided.
+Shock, prong, and choke collars do not “work” without being aversive.
 LIMA is not entirely about tool usage, it’s about constantly monitoring the dogs we work with for undue stress, anxiety and fear and using the tools and techniques that minimize them.
 We called out specific tools and techniques that are commonly used that are well-established as intentionally causing pain, fear or startle responses, but a LIMA trainer should always be monitoring the dogs they work with, at all times.

 If a dog began to find a specific tool as aversive, such as simply putting on a collar, a LIMA trainer could modify the equipment or use counter conditioning to change the dog’s emotional response to the equipment.